 Only the most mature and sweet agave (high sugar content) selected by hand is suitable for use.
 The López family grows agave in PFA.
 This family has been in business for three consecutive generations.

-The climate, altitude, soil, and Brix of the region create a sweeter tequila.
-According to Ken Austin, Avion has a special arrangement to prioritize and pay more for it.
+The climate, altitude, soil, and brix of the region create a sweeter tequila.
+With notes that are "crisp, fruit forward, and smooth."

 Fermentation and Distillation